-The hybrid spacecraft has a bus from which the sail is deployed, and thus the sail is rigidly connected to it (see Figure 3).
+The hybrid spacecraft has a bus from which the sail is deployed, and thus the sail is rigidly connected to it (see Fig. 4).
 We assume that the sail can be steered, with relatively modest angular acceleration, by using the attitude control system of the spacecraft.
-The SEP thruster is also mounted on the spacecraft bus; however, for control purposes, it is required that the SEP thrust vector can steer independently of the sail orientation.
-Therefore the thruster shall be mounted on a gimbal system.
+The SEP thruster is mounted on a gimbal system, because it is required that the SEP thrust vector can steer independently of the sail orientation, for control purposes.
 Furthermore, the SEP system requires electrical power in order to operate.
 In conventional spacecraft, this is collected through solar arrays that are hinged on the spacecraft bus and can be oriented towards the Sun when power is needed.
 This type of architecture would be difficult to implement due to the presence of the sail.
 We instead envisage a layer of thin film solar cells (TFSC) which partly occupy the sail surface, similarly to the IKAROS spacecraft [27].

-Figure 3.
-Hybrid spacecraft with sail, thin film solar cells and steerable thruster.
+Fig. 4 Hybrid spacecraft with sail, thin film solar cells and steerable thruster.

-This paper assumes a partially absorbing solar sail (optical sail model) of total area A_s [7].
-The sail acceleration varies with the inverse square distance from the Sun, and is directly proportional to the system lightness number β_0 (at polesitter injection), which is a function of the sail loading $\sigma_0 = m_0/A_s$ of the spacecraft (spacecraft mass at pole-sitter injection over sail area):
+We assume a partially reflective, partially absorbing solar sail (optical sail model) of total area A_s , such that the solar radiation pressure generates an acceleration with a component perpendicular to the sail and one parallel to it [13, 14].
+The sail acceleration is proportional to the parameter β , the system lightness number, which is a function of the sail loading $\sigma = m/A$ of the spacecraft (spacecraft mass over total sail area):

-$$\beta_0 = \sigma^ / \sigma_0$$
+$$\beta = \sigma^ / \sigma \tag{1}$$

-with $\sigma^ \approx 1.53 \cdot 10^{-3} \text{ kg/m}^2$ the critical sail loading.
-Values of β_0 up to 0.05 can be assumed for a near-term hybrid system [28].
-Recent solar sail demonstrators, however, had considerably lower lightness numbers: JAXA's IKAROS [29] has a 20-m-diagonal square sail and weighs 350 kg ($\beta_0 = 0.001$), while NASA's NanoSail-D2 [9] is 4 kg for 10 m2 ($\beta_0 = 0.003$).
-The lightness number (or alternatively σ_0) is an indicator of the technology needed for the spacecraft: the larger the lightness number is, the lower the sail loading is.
-This is achieved either using a larger sail area, or by reducing the system or sail mass.
+with $\sigma^ \cong 1.53 \cdot 10^{-3} \text{ kg/m}^2$ the critical sail loading.
+However, β can also be defined as the ratio of the maximum solar radiation pressure acceleration at 1 A.U. (sail characteristic acceleration) to the gravitational acceleration.
+Note that β varies during the mission, because of the decrease in spacecraft mass m due to SEP propellant consumption.
+We therefore introduce the value $\beta_0 = \beta \frac{m}{m_0}$, constant, in which the subscript "0" refers to the parameters at the injection into the pole-sitter operational orbit, when the time is t_0 .
+Note that the pure SEP spacecraft can be considered as a particular hybrid system with $\beta = \beta_0 = 0$.
+Values of β up to 0.05 can be assumed for a near-term hybrid system [28].
+Recent solar sail demonstrators, however, had considerably lower lightness numbers: JAXA's IKAROS [29] has a 20-m-diagonal square sail and weighs 350 kg ($\beta = 0.001$), while NASA's NanoSail-D2 [9] is 4 kg for 10 m2 ($\beta = 0.003$).